 A window cleaning detergent which helps to dissolve the wax may be added to the windscreen washer fluid to prevent the wiper blades from scratching the windscreen.
-Please ensure you add the cleaning product in the correct proportions.
-Products for removing grease do not eliminate the wax deposits 1.
+Please ensure the you add the cleaning product in the correct proportions.
+Products for removing grease do not eliminate the wax deposits $\Rightarrow \mathbf{0}$.

-Special cleaning products or window cloths are available at any technical service.
+Special cleaning products or window cloths are available at any Technical Service.
 To remove wax deposits, SEAT recommends the following products:

-- For the hottest time of the year: the G 052 184 A1 window cleaner for summer use.
-Proportion 1:100 (1 part detergent, 100 parts water) in the windscreen washer reservoir. - All year round: the window cleaner G 052 164 A2; proportion 1:2 in windscreen washer bottle (1 part concentrate, 2 parts water) in winter, down to -18°C (-0.4°F), or 1:4, during the rest of the year.

-• Window cloths G 052 522 A1 for all windows and exterior mirrors.
+- For the hottest time of the year: the window cleaner for summer use G 052 184 A1.
+Proportion 1:100 (1 part detergent, 100 parts water) in the windscreen washer reservoir. - All year round: the window cleaner G 052 164 A2; proportion 1:2 in windscreen washer reservoir (1 part concentrate, 2 parts water) in winter, up to -18 °C (-0.4 °F), or 1:4, during the rest of the year. - Window cloths G 052 522 A1 for all windows and exterior mirrors.